gregoryloden/run/README.txt

 	left	x	y

 would left click at x-100, y-100.
- In the fifth, sixth, and seventh examples, variables were created using other variables as an argument.
-This will create a variable with the value of the argument variable.
  In addition to copying variables, they can also be used as regular arguments.
 This command,

-	create	color	brown	x	y	z
+	create	color	brown	x	y	0

-would create a color with a red value of 100, green value of 100, and blue value between 0 and 29.
+would create a color with a red value of 100, green value of 100, and blue value of 0.
  Color variables are used to replace sets of 3 arguments that make up a color.
-Right now, only pauses use colors, but they are used later in the README.
 Assuming the same variable assignments,

 	pause	123	456	white